gunnie/jekyll-blog/jekyll/_posts/2021-02-13-capacitor-ios-ci-with-github-actions.markdown

 Using [GitHub Actions][github-actions] you can automate the iOS workflow by defining the steps in yaml format.
 This allows you to run the entire test, build, and distribution process, in the cloud after (for example) a push request.

-This is what a succesful build looks like on Github:
+This is what a succesful build looks like on GitHub:
 <img class="responsive" alt="GitHub Actions " src="/assets/images/github_actions_build.png">
 <br/>